stem

 Do we have to submit our student’s final grade and credit on their Dublin High School transcript?

 No you do not!
 Since DPIE is a separate organization from the school district, it will be up to parents to decide if they want the grades earned in the DPIE Summer High School Program to be added to their student’s transcript.
-However, passing grades (C- or better) will automatically be uploaded to your student’s transcript in August or September.
+It does not matter what grade, you have a choice.

 Any parent who does not want their student’s grade uploaded will need to let us know via email prior to August 1st to ensure that Dublin High School does not upload your student’s grade to their transcript.
 Any student whose DPIE Summer High School Program grade is not uploaded to their Dublin High transcript will be required to take the course over at Dublin High School/Emerald High School in the next school year.